We are sure you know what QR Codes are. From product packaging to marketing hoardings, these black-and-white squares are everywhere.

 III.
 QR Codes on degree certificates

-To curb the menace of fake degree circulation, Mumbai University (MU) adopted QR Codes.
-QR Codes will now be a part of every MU degree to make the process of authentication easier.
+Mumbai University (MU) adopted QR Codes for document verification to curb the menace of fake degree circulation.
+QR Codes will now be a part of every MU degree to make the authentication process easier.

 The current authentication process usually takes anywhere between five days to a month.
-QR Codes will lessen the time as one would only need to scan the QR Code to authenticate the certificate.
+QR Codes will lessen the time needed to scan the QR code to authenticate the certificate.

 In 2015, APJ Abdul Kalam Technical University, Lucknow, also adopted QR Codes for certificates.